haimbilia/BuyHub/readme.txt

-    => 056944 - on saving seller catalog specification at admin end error coming => 056959 - on updating seller order getting error at admin end => 056954 - Seller: Country code is not showing while adding the Contact Number in the Seller Approval form
+    => 056944 - on saving seller catalog specification at admin end error coming => 056959 - on updating seller order getting error at admin end => 056954 - Seller: Country code is not showing while adding the Contact Number in the Seller Approval form => 056948 - Web Buyer: Getting a "404 error" while clicking on the "Open a Store" button on the front end

 New Features:
     => Admin shipped products listing page